-A story set in Lebanon, about an old olive tree that causes conflict--and inspires reconciliation.
+A story set in a village of strife-torn Lebanon, about an old olive tree that causes conflict--and leads to a surprising friendship.

 THE UGLY GODDESS

-A different story from ancient Egypt!
-Two teenaged boys--one an aristocratic Greek, the other a poor laborer from a sculptor's shop--set out to rescue a beautiful princess and save Egypt from a terrible fate.
+A different kind of story from ancient Egypt!
+An unlikely pair of teenaged boys--one an aristocratic Greek, the other a poor laborer from a sculptor's shop--set out to rescue a beautiful princess and save Egypt from a terrible fate.
 Will the unpredictable deity who accompanies them prove to be a help--or a disaster?

 SANTA CLAUS IN BAGHDAD--AND OTHER STORIES ABOUT TEENS IN THE ARAB WORLD